Nuclear power in Italy

 Nuclear power in Italy is a controversial topic.
 Italy started to produce nuclear energy in the early 1960s, but all plants were closed by 1990 following the 1987 referendum.

-As of 2023, Italy is one of only three countries, along with Lithuania and Germany, that completely phased out nuclear power for electricity generation after having operational reactors.
+As of 2026, Italy is one of only four countries, along with Lithuania, Kazakhstan and Germany, that completely phased out nuclear power for electricity generation after having operational reactors.

-An attempt to change the decision was made in 2008 by the government (see also nuclear power debate), which called the nuclear power phase-out a "terrible mistake, the cost of which totalled over €50 billion".
+An attempt to change the decision was made in 2008 by the fourth Berlusconi government (see also nuclear power debate), which called the nuclear power phase-out a "terrible mistake, the cost of which totalled over €50 billion".
 Minister of Economic Development Claudio Scajola proposed to build as many as 10 new reactors, with the goal of increasing the nuclear share of Italy's electricity supply to about 25% by 2030.

 However, following the 2011 Japanese nuclear accidents, the Italian government put a one-year moratorium on plans to revive nuclear power.

 On 11-12 June 2011, Italian voters passed a referendum to cancel plans for new reactors.
 Over 94% of the electorate voted in favor of the construction ban, with 55% of the eligible voters participating, making the vote binding.

+In the 2020s Meloni government considered the reintroduction of nuclear poweras part of the long-term energy strategy, leading in 2026 to a law that allows for the construction of next-generation power plants such as SMRs.